WHAT ARE SOME OF THE MYTHS SURROUNDING JOHN SAXON'S MATH BOOKS?

-Any homeschool student using John Saxon's homeschool math textbooks who successfully completes Saxon Algebra 1 (3rd Ed), Algebra 2, (2nd or 3rd editions), and at least the first sixty lessons of the Advanced Mathematics (2nd edition) textbook, has covered the same material found in any high school Algebra 1, Algebra 2, and Geometry textbook - including two-column formal proofs.
-Their high school transcripts - as I point out in my book - should accurately reflect a full credit for completion of an Algebra 1, Algebra 2, and a separate Geometry course.
-For a more detailed explaination Click Here.
+Any homeschool student using John Saxon’s homeschool math textbooks who successfully completes Algebra 1, (2nd or 3rd editions), Algebra 2, (2nd or 3rd editions), and at least the first sixty lessons of the Advanced Mathematics (2nd edition) textbook, has covered the same material found in any high school Algebra 1, Algebra 2, and Geometry textbook – including two-column formal proofs.
+Their high school transcripts – as I point out in my book – can accurately reflect a full credit for completion of an Algebra 1, Algebra 2, and a separate Geometry course.

-NOTE: Just as you do not record "Smith's Biology" on the student's transcript when awarding credit for a year of biology, you should not use Saxon Algebra 1, or Saxon Algebra 2, etc., when recording Saxon math on the student's transcript either.
-Just record Algebra 1, Algebra 2, Geometry, etc.
+NOTE: Just as you do not record “Smith’s Biology” on the student’s transcript when awarding credit for a year of biology, you should not use Saxon Algebra 1, or Saxon Algebra 2, etc., when recording Saxon math on the student’s transcript either.
+Just record Algebra 1, Algebra 2, etc. on the transcript.

 Myths that will be discussed in future News Articles: